WebAssembly/wasi-threads/README.md

 When `wasi_thread_spawn` successfully spawns a thread, it returns a thread ID (TID) &mdash; 32-bit integer with several restrictions.
 TIDs are managed and provided by the WASI host.
-To avoid compatibility issues in wasi-libc, `0` is reserved; `wasi_thread_spawn` should not return it.
 To avoid leaking information, the host may choose to return arbitrary TIDs (as opposed to leaking OS TIDs).

-TIDs returned by `wasi_thread_spawn` must always zero the uppermost three bits:
+Valid TIDs fall in the range $[1, 2^{29})$.
+Some considerations apply:
+- `0` is reserved for compatibility reasons with existing libraries (e.g., wasi-libc) and must not be returned by `wasi_thread_spawn`
-- the most significant bit is the sign bit; `wasi_thread_spawn` uses negative values to indicate errors, so a valid TID must zero this bit (i.e., a valid TID is always positive)
+- the uppermost three bits of a valid TID must always be `0`.
+The most significant bit is the sign bit and recall that `wasi_thread_spawn` uses negative values to indicate errors.
+The remaining bits are reserved for compatibility with existing language implementations.
-- the second most significant bit is used for TID-based locking in wasi-libc &mdash; this must be zeroed initially in a valid TID
-- the third most significant bit allows wasi-libc to mark threads as the main thread; it is zeroed by any thread returned by `wasi_thread_spawn`

 #### Design choice: termination